ERAMITDHOMNE/hadoop---spark-bigdata-project/README.md

 Flaten the file, prcess and split , with each word : valflattenFile = file.flatMap(s =>s.split(", "))
 Check the content of RDD : flattenFile.collect
-Count all words from RDD : val count = flattenFile.count Working with Data and Storage +
+Count all words from RDD : val count = flattenFile.count Working with Data and Storage + (RDD transformation),

-Chua hoc

-4 (RDD transformation),